Orange-County-AI/clem/README.md

 ## Commands

 - `/toggle_clem`: Toggle Clem's automatic responses in the current channel
-- `/toggle_karma_only`: Toggle karma-only mode in the current channel
+- `/set_verbosity`: Set the verbosity level in the current channel

 ## Karma System